JuanMartinGallo/HackerRank-Prepare-Solutions/README.md

 </p>

 <p align="center">
-	This repository consists of solutions to HackerRank prepare section with python, will be updated regularly.df Be sure to ⭐ this repo so you can keep up to date on any daily progress!
+	This repository consists of solutions to HackerRank prepare section with python, will be updated regularly Be sure to ⭐ this repo so you can keep up to date on any progress!
 </p>

 ## Personal HackerRank Profile